Hungarian foreign minister's remark about war in Ukraine irritates Slovak minister

 Acting Slovak Foreign Affairs Minister Miroslav Wlachovský has slammed his Hungarian counterpart Péter Szijjártó for a remark about the EU and the war in Ukraine from last weekend.

-In a video posted on Twitter, the latter said the EU believed the war would last four more years.
+In a video posted on X (formerly known as Twitter), the latter said the EU believed the war would last four more years.
 He also asked how many people would still have to suffer.

 In his reply on Sunday, the Slovak MFA asked Szijjártó "not to tell what other people think before he asks them."
 Wlachovský reminded his colleague that the EU has 27 member states, while he did not recall any debate that mentioned the continuation of the war in Ukraine for another four years.